Load the Program to Debug

 The Source view in the central area displays your source code’s main() function before execution.

-Command Line, which, when selected, displays a prompt for entering CLI commands:
+The Command Line view displays a prompt for entering CLI commands.

-Logger which, when selected, displays logging output from TotalView:
+The Logger view displays logging output from TotalView.

 |